Part IV

 Let this assessment be a starting point—not of self-analysis, but of self-honoring.

-And in that seeing, transformation begins.
+In that seeing, transformation begins.

 Inner Child Work as Neural Repatterning